Marianne Golz

-Marianne Golz-Goldlust (née Belokosztolszky) was an Austrian-born opera singer and actress.
+Marianne Golz-Goldlust (née Belokosztolszky; 30 January 1895 – 8 October 1943) was an Austrian-born opera singer and actress.
 She maintained a successful career in eastern Europe during the early 1920s, later moving to Prague, Czechoslovakia, and becoming a theatre critic.
 She married Jewish journalist Hans Goldlust in 1929.
 When Hans was arrested by Nazis in 1939, Golz-Goldlust secured his release, helping him and his other relatives escape to England.
 She stayed in Prague to help the Resistance, a dangerous task which she accomplished by hiding Jewish refugees, smuggling financial resources and information across borders, recruiting new resistance members, and holding resistance meetings at her home.

 After she and several other resistance members were arrested by Nazis in 1942, Golz-Goldlust confessed to her part in the resistance and claimed her associates were innocent, successfully securing their release.
 Her family's legal attempts to have Golz-Goldlust freed were ultimately unsuccessful.
 In May 1943, she was sentenced to death by the Nazis, and was executed by guillotine in October of that year.

 Golz-Goldlust's personal letters were compiled and published in book-form after the war, and her story became further popularized via articles, radio broadcasts, and a stage play.
 In 1988, Golz-Goldlust was recognized posthumously as Righteous Among the Nations.

 Biography

 Early life and career

 Maria Agnes Belokosztolszky was born to a Catholic family on 30 January 1895 in Vienna, Austria.
-Her mother was Czechoslovakian, while her father was Polish.
+Her mother was Czech, while her father was Polish.
 She had a sister named Rosi.
 After high school, Belokosztolsky trained as an opera singer and ballet dancer.
 She took on the stage name Marianne Tolska.
 Throughout the early 1920s, she appeared in performances in Linz, Stuttgart and Salzburg City, working with Austrian composer Nico Dostal and singing operettas alongside tenor Richard Tauber.
 During this time, she married and divorced twice.

 In 1924, Belokosztolszky moved to Berlin, where she met Jewish editor and journalist Hans Goldlust.
 The two married in 1929.
 Hans had informally adopted the surname 'Golz' to avoid social stigma surrounding traditionally Jewish-sounding names in Germany, so when Marianne married him she adopted the surname Golz-Goldlust.
 The couple moved to Prague in 1934, and Golz-Goldlust put her skills to work as a theatre critic.